Using Peptides for Muscle Growth and Fat Loss: Benefits vs. Risks

 A common peptide stack for improving body composition is CJC-1295 and ipamorelin (or GHRP-6/GHRP-2).
 A typical dosage of CJC-1295 and GHRPs is a 1:1 ratio at 1 mcg/kg body weight.
 For example, a 100-kg individual (~220 lbs) would aim for 100 mcg of CJC-1295 and 100 mcg of a suitable GHRP per dose.
 This dose will elicit a near-saturation response that rapidly increases growth hormone levels.

-When fat loss is the goal, bodybuilders will often inject these peptides about 30 minutes before performing cardio, since the spike in growth hormone has permissive effects on lipolysis and fatty acid oxidation [9].
-For muscle gain, it's more common to pin about 20 minutes prior to meals.
+When fat loss is the goal, bodybuilders will often inject these peptides about 30 minutes before performing cardio since the spike in growth hormone has permissive effects on lipolysis and fatty acid oxidation [13].
+For muscle repair and growth, it's more common to inject peptides about 20 minutes before meals containing a sufficient amount of protein/essential amino acids.

-As you might expect, the use of peptides for bodybuilding has been met with rebuke and criticism from the natural bodybuilding community.
-Many natural bodybuilders argue that taking performance-enhancing peptides is tantamount to using anabolic-androgenic steroids (AAS).
+As you might expect, using peptides to build muscle and reduce body fat has been met with rebuke and criticism from the natural bodybuilding community.
+Many natural bodybuilders argue that taking performance-enhancing peptides is tantamount to using anabolic-androgenic steroids (AAS)

 The peptide saga has been complicated, and categorizing these substances as "performance-enhancing drugs" is open to interpretation.
 Depending on the specific class of peptides and their mechanisms of action, they may or may not alter natural biorhythms.
 Nevertheless, nobody can dispute that the synthetic origin of peptides like ipamorelin, CJC-1295 (Mod-GRF 1-29), TB500, and BPC157 precludes them from being allowed for use by natural bodybuilding competitors.